 You shouldn’t leave your dog unattended with the Christmas tree, especially if they’re overly interested in the decorations.
 However, you don’t have to keep pulling your dog away from the tree either.
 Instead, provide other, more interesting things for your dog to pay attention to while they’re in the same room as the tree.

 A puzzle toy filled with treats or a tough chew will keep your dog’s mind occupied and away from the sparkle of Christmas tree decorations.
 As a bonus, the more times that you distract your dog from the tree, the more likely they are to learn to ignore the tree altogether.

 When all else fails, stopping your dog from getting to the Christmas tree altogether is the tried-and-true method of dog-proofing anything.
 If you can close the door to the room that the tree is in, keep the door shut whenever the tree is unattended, whether you’re in another room or out of the house.

-If you have an open plan home or don’t have enough rooms to put a Christmas tree in, use a dog gate or fence to cordon off the corner where the Christmas tree is.
+If you have an open-plan home or don’t have enough room to put a Christmas tree in, use a dog gate or fence to cordon off the corner where the Christmas tree is.
 Make sure the gate is sturdy and tall enough that your dog can’t knock it over or jump it.

 11. Secure Electrical Cords